MFriedman87/Project1/README.md

 These Beats allow us to collect the following information from each machine:

-Filebeat monitors specific log files or locations, collects log events, and forwards them to Elasticsearch or Logstash for indexing.
-Examples of what you should expect to see are activitylogs, platformlogs, signinlogs and auditlogs.
-Metricbeat is a lightweight shipper you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
-Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
-Examples of what you should expect to see are resource_id, resource_group, resource_type and resource_query.
+Filebeat collects log events, which we use to track and monitor user log messages.
+Metricbeat collects metric data, which we use to track user system health and metrics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the configuration file to /etc/ansible.
-- Update the _____ file to include...
+- Update the hosts file to include all private IP addresses of the machines you wish install and configure ELK in.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana (Public_IP:5601) to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? /etc/ansible/hosts
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._